-The woman who gives birth will always be a legal parent.
+The woman who gives birth will always be the child’s legal mother.

 The identity of the second legal parent depends on your marital status and the circumstances of conception.
-If you are married or in a civil partnership at the time of conception, then you will both be the legal parents.
+If you are married or in a civil partnership at the time of conception, then your spouse will be the father or second legal parent.

 What is a Declaration of Parentage?

 A Declaration of Parentage is an order made by a judge which confirms that a non-birth parent is a legal parent.
 This might be necessary where an unmarried couple have conceived with a sperm donor at a UK fertility clinic and there were mistakes in the forms which they signed before their treatment.
 Mistakes in the paperwork may mean that the non-birth parent’s legal parental status is at risk and a Declaration of Parentage is necessary.